-Saturday 8th September the Church will be open from 8am-6pm.
-This is the day of the Annual Ride & Stride sponsored event for Devon Historic Churches Trust, and we look forward to welcoming you.
-Light refreshments available & Produce Stall.
+Saturday 8th September from 8am-6pm.
 At 3pm raptor expert Nick Dixon talks about the Peregrine Falcons that are such a special feature of St Michael’s.
-Explore our Heritage Exhibition.
+Today also sees the Annual sponsored Ride & Stride event for Devon Historic Churches Trust, and we look forward to welcoming you.
+Light refreshments & Produce Stall available all day.
+Explore our Heritage Exhibition, with historic Vestments & photos.
 Also at 7.50am the Deanery Prayer Walk starts from St Michael’s.

 N.B.
 We celebrate the 150th Anniversary of the Opening of St Michael’s on Saturday 29th/Sunday 30th September – Michaelmas.
+Please join us.

 St Michael and All Angels’ Church, Dinham Road, Mount Dinham, Exeter, EX4 4EB